 Focus on generating calls

-For obvious reasons – mobile ads often result in a phone call.
-People who are searching on mobile want a quick and easy solution – so, focusing on calls could work to your advantage.
+People who are searching on mobile want an easy solution – so, focusing on calls could work to your advantage.
 Calls are a great source of leads – and using call bid adjustments can monitor how often your call extension or call-only ads should appear.

 We previously shared a blog about the benefits of using ad extensions – and we touched upon how they work with your mobile ads.
 They’re a way of adding valuable information to your PPC ads.
 Things you’ll benefit from highlighting include promotions, pricing and any other unique features your business can offer to customers.